hamiltonmasond/startup/README.md

 I've found it to be a lot easier than with straight JavaScript.
 Using the React router helps me better organize and manage my links and webpages and the Simon project has introduced me to a large array of methods to go about change the DOM and allowing for a better UI experience.

+Startup - HTML and CSS
+For the start of the project, I created four pages: the login page(index.html), the home page(home.html), the order/database page(db.html), and the chat/WebSocket page(ws.html).
+Each uses main.css as a stylesheet.
+The login page as a text entry space and a button that takes the user to the home page.
+The home page introduces the user to the website and gives them the option to order certain outdoor gear items.
+Clicking an order button takes them to the order page, where you can find their order and others (as of now it is just a constant table, it is not updated).
+The chat page is very simple as of now, just having a simple text box and prompt for the user.